All Episodes

 And how are you, Mr. Speaker?

-And I miss being on the show.
+I'm doing great, and I miss being on the show.

-And I just told Linda we're going to do it a lot more often.
+I just told Linda we're going to do it a lot more often.

-Well, I the first thing that I wanted to point out is you look at the president, and he's got the highest approval rating now he's had in some time.
+Well, the first thing that I wanted to point out is you look at the president, and he's got the highest approval rating now he's had in some time.

 But then you got the president, you know, what a day he had yesterday.

-He he signed the proclamation, he's sending the National Guard to the border.
+He's sending the National Guard to the border.

 The president now has moved towards energy independence.

-Then you have the lowest unemployment rate in the African American and Hispanic communities.
+Then you have the lowest unemployment rate in the African-American and Hispanic communities.

 And I think they lost.